cortexlabs/cortex/docs/cluster/config.md

 # The name of the CloudWatch log group Cortex will use
 export CORTEX_LOG_GROUP="cortex"

-# The namespace in CloudWatch that Cortex will publish metrics to
-export CORTEX_METRICS_NAMESPACE="cortex"

 # The name of the S3 bucket Cortex will use
 export CORTEX_BUCKET="cortex-[RANDOM_ID]"